-EDUCYRS "Education I: years of schooling"
+EDUCYRS "Years of full-time schooling"

-- 0 No formal schooling - 1 One year
+- 0 No formal schooling

+- 1 One year

-- 98 Don't know - 99 No answer
+- ...
+98 Don't know

+- 99 No answer

 How many years (full-time equivalent) have you been in formal education?

 Include all primary and secondary schooling, university and other post-secondary education, and full-time vocational training, but do not include repeated years.
 If you are currently in education, count the number of years you have completed so far.